K4KarolE/py_09-15_projects/README.md

 - asking to input 2 english names
 - validating them, no numbers, no special characters
 - turn the names into numbers by allocating the letters from the name to it`s index in alphabet: a=1, b=2 // Peter = 16+5+20+5+18
-- multiply the 2 numbers (from the names) with eachother
+- multiply the 2 numbers (from the names) with each other
-- result`s modulo 26 (26 letters in the US aphabet)
+- result`s modulo 26 (26 letters in the US alphabet)
 - turn back that number into letter, that will be the first letter of the result/new name for both the boy and girl names
 - create a list with name(s) with the first letter
 - if there is more than 1 items in this list: #choose randomly from this group for both the boy and girl names